Sudipta-D/diabetes-predictor/README.md

 - `Diabetes_binary`: Indicates whether the person has diabetes or not.

+  💡 What It Does

+Collects your health data (e.g., age, glucose level, BMI)

+Utilizes a trained XGBoost model to calculate diabetes probability

+Shows a friendly message (healthy, at risk, or diabetic) and displays your exact risk percentage

+🔍 Risk Categories

+Based on the predicted probability:

+< 50%: ✅ You appear healthy

+50% – 74%: 🔶 You are at risk of diabetes

+≥ 75%: ⚠️ You are diabetic

 ### 📁 Dataset Source

 - Publicly available health dataset: [BRFSS 2015](https://www.cdc.gov/brfss/index.html) (pre-balanced 50-50 for model performance)